What is a drop shot rig and how to fish it?

 If you’re fishing pre-spawn staging areas, then give yourself a 6-8 inch leader.

 Summer – The bass are active, their metabolism is high and there’re also grass patches.
 Keep your leader length 6-8 inches above the grass.
-Otherwise, I recommend giving your leader length 12-18 inches.
+Otherwise, it’s recommend giving your leader length 12-18 inches.

 Fall – The bass are aggressively feeding in preparation for the winter months.
 A leader length of 10-18 inches works well.
 Shorten your leader as the water cools.